Rosneft: 2020s

 On 27 February 2022, BP announced that it would divest its 19.75% stake in Rosneft in response to the Russian invasion of Ukraine that took place in February 2022.
 In 2022, Trafigura wound down its relationship with Rosneft, Rosneft asked 2Rivers to take Trafigura's place.
 The week beginning 19 April 2022, Rosneft attempted to sell millions of barrels of Urals, one of Russia's three main export-grade crude oils.
 The offer failed to attract any customers.
 Following the 2022 Russian invasion of Ukraine, more than half of Rosneft's 11-member board had quit, forcing the company into a major reshuffle at its annual general meeting on 30 June 2022.
 Taieb Belmahdi, a former executive at Qatar's state-owned QE, has been elected chairman of the board to replace ex-German chancellor Gerhard Schröder, who stepped down in May.

 In November 2023 a Rosneft subsidiary Sakhalinmorneftegaz-Shelf was given the job of managing Sakhalin-I with an 11.5% interest in the project.
 In January 2024, Ukrainian retaliatory drone strikes hit at least four oil and gas terminals across Russia, including Rosneft's Tuapse oil terminal on the Black Sea coast.
 On 13 March 2024, Ukrainian drones set fire to Rosneft's oil refinery in Ryazan, the seventh largest in Russia, causing injuries according to the regional governor.
 The refinery is responsible for 8% of Russian aviation fuel, 6.4% of gasoline, 4.1% of diesel, and 7.7% of fuel oil.
 Another drone was shot down over the Kirishi refinery, Russia's second largest, without causing damage or injuries.

+On 15 October 2025, the UK placed sanctions on Rosneft, Lukoil and 88 other entities which were considered to be supporting Russia's war.
+In October 2025, oil and gas revenues in Russia decreased 27% compared to the previous year and Rosneft was the most affected exporter.
+In December 2025, Rosneft had a 70% year-on-year drop in net profit, the highest ever recorded in its history.
+Rosneft reported an 18.8% lower annual revenue in 2025 due to lower prices caused by sanctions against Russia and the sustained appreciation of the ruble.